deislabs/wagi-fileserver/README.md

 ### Environment Variables

-The following environment variables can be passed via Wagi's `-e` flag:
+The following environment variables can be passed via Wagi's `-e` flag or in Spin's `[component.environment]`:

+- `PATH_PREFIX`: The prefix that should be added before the query path.
+Example: `PATH_PREFIX = "static/"`
 - `CACHE_CONTROL`: The string value of a cache-control header.
 If not specified, this will set cache-control to `no-cache`.
 Google recommends setting this value to `CACHE_CONTROL="max-age=31536000"` (cache for up to 1 year).
 - Type-specific cache controls can be set using the following env vars (all of which default to `CACHE_CONTROL` if not set):
     - `CSS_CACHE_CONTROL`